Programming-Competitions/AIMO-Competition/README.md

  - try schedule-free optimizer by meta
  - All the tricks from MiniCPM uP, wind tunnel, etc, and olympiad bench
  - DPO for Math?
 Correct/Incorrect solutions?
+ - FT like orca-math did, bascially just SFT once, then KTO, then KTO again, if no KTO then double DPO, (make synthetic pairs for DPO)

 **hmm possible path forward**